-When Settling a Claim, Read Documentation Carefully
+Read All Documentation Carefully

 It is very important that you never sign anything without reading it thoroughly first.
 Many people find out after the fact that the insurance company added some clause or detail that reduced the compensation amount they were originally offered or sometimes even denied it completely.

 This is the trickiest mistake to avoid.
 It comes down to reading everything carefully and making sure you ask questions if something does not make sense.

 In a personal injury case, the victim has the right to recover economic and non-economic losses.
 Economic losses include things like medical bills or lost wages.
 Non-economic losses may include pain and suffering or loss of enjoyment in life.
 A good lawyer will help you determine what your damages are worth, as well as how to prove them.